 While you have the right to make any decisions you wish about your personal life, it is always wise to consider the potential consequences of your actions, especially when it comes to dating a new partner while a divorce is still in progress.
 Because all cases are unique and every situation different, it is best to discuss how dating may impact your unique divorce case.

-At Dummit Fradin Attorneys at Law, our divorce attorneys are available to help clients across North Carolina learn more about the divorce process and their unique concerns.
+At Dummit Fradin, our divorce attorneys are available to help clients across North Carolina learn more about the divorce process and their unique concerns.
 During an initial consultation, we can also answer any questions you may have about beginning the process, what to expect, and whether dating in your situation could impact your case.
 To discuss your case with a member of our team, contact us today.